Danko-Lab/tutorials/Detailed-Steps-Mapping-PRO-seq.md

 [dankoc@cbsumm22 fastq]$ zless LZ_R4.fastq.gz
 ```

-This opens a window which shows you the raw data!
+This opens a window which shows you the raw data:

 ```
 @NS500503:579:HTMFNBGX3:1:11101:7482:1050 1:N:0:GATCAG